-Completion of the Liberal Arts program signifies that the student is broadly educated in the major divisions of higher learning: humanities, natural sciences, mathematics, social sciences, fine arts.
+Completion of the Liberal Arts area of study signifies that the student is broadly educated in the major divisions of higher learning: humanities, natural sciences, mathematics, social sciences, and fine arts.
 The student has acquired methods of study and habits of thought which are demonstrated by an ability to analyze problems, make appropriate value judgments, and express conclusions in cogent style.
 The student devotes a major portion of study to in-depth concentration of one subject.

-Students completing the Liberal Arts program must satisfy the General Education Requirements for the specific degree requirements for the Associate in Arts degree that are listed earlier in the catalog.
+Students completing the Liberal Arts area of study must satisfy the General Education Requirements for the specific degree requirements for the Associate in Arts degree that are listed earlier in the catalog.
 Electives should be selected to reflect both the student's interests and the requirements of the intended transfer institution.
 Students are encouraged to consult the transfer guide sheets located in the University Transfer, Advising, and Career Counseling Center.

 Required Core Courses - Liberal Arts Cr.
 Hours

 First Year

 First Semester

-English Composition 131 3
+ENG 131 - Introduction to College Writing 3

 Science 4

 Social Science 3 or 4

 Elective 3 or 4

-Physical Education 1
+Wellness 2

 Second Semester

-English Composition 132 or English 135 3
+ENG 132 - College Writing and Research OR 3

+ENG 135 - Business and Technical Writing 3

 Science 4

 Social Science 3 or 4

 Elective 3 or 4

-Physical Education 1
+Wellness 2

 Second Year

 First Semester

 Foreign Language OR Elective 3 or 4

 Elective 3 or 4

-Additional electives may be needed to reach the minimum 60-62 hours required for graduation.

-Students are encouraged to consult transfer guide sheets located in the University Transfer, Advising, and Career Counseling Center.
+Humanities OR Social Science 3 or 4

+Major and/or Electives 3 or 4

+Second Semester

+Foreign Language OR Elective 3 or 4

+Humanities OR Social Science 3 or 4

+Major and/or Electives 3 or 4

+$Additional\ electives\ may\ be\ needed\ to\ reach\ the\ minimum\ 60\text{-}62\ hours\ required\ for\ graduation.}$
-^{} Select from Astronomy, Botany, Chemistry, Geology, Introductory Biology, Physical Science, Physics and/or Zoology.

-^{} Select from Anthropology, Geography, History, Political Science, Psychology and/or Sociology.

-^{} Four semesters of French, German, or Spanish may be elected; two semesters of Arabic or Italian are offered.

-^{} Humanities classes usually include Art, Music, Literature, Philosophy, Drama, World Religion, and World Civilization.

-^{} Electives include the above courses plus Math and Business.
+- Select from Astronomy, Botany, Chemistry, Geology, Introductory Biology, Physical Science, Physics and/or Zoology. - Select from Anthropology, Geography, History, Political Science, Psychology and/or Sociology. - Four semesters of French, German, or Spanish may be elected; two semesters of Arabic, Chinese or Italian are offered. - Humanities classes usually include Art, Music, Literature, Philosophy, Drama, World Religion, and World Civilization. - Electives include the above courses plus Math and Business.